 You should also give your opinion on the site operability.
 You must monitor the flow of functions, the effects of clicking the links, the placement of links at places, and the look of the web pages, all.
 It’s just like a project where you hire the engineer, architect, and construction contractor to make your house, and you monitor everything about the construction and design, and leave the rest of the labor and technical part to the team where you have no expertise or say.
 A website is also something similar in the virtual world, where you can have control over all site functions and looks, style, and layout, and the coding and visual designing part behind this framework is left to the designers and developers.

 A few terms to know to communicate better with your website designer

 You can communicate better with your website designer by knowing some terms used in the web designing world.
 The layman obviously would not know them.
 But when you enter this world as the client, you must know them, to understand what your designer is talking about.

 Wireframe- This is the term to mean a basic grayscale design of the site, which is done generally on a designing software or simple pen and paper.
 And this represents the framework or simple underlying site design upon which the designs, colors, and elements would be placed.

 Layout-a layout is the site design on the next level after the wireframe is decided.
 Layout simply means the basic style of the site, the placement of the header menu, sidebars, contents and all.
 It depicts where elements will be positioned.

 Style tiles- style tiles are the visual color and design elements.
-The color elements, theme color, design elements, font type and all such things which cater to the site’s style are listed in the style tiles.
-Often this is the part which waits for the most for client approval.
+The color elements, theme color, design elements, font type and all such things that cater to the site’s style are listed in the style tiles.
+Often this is the part that waits for the most for client approval.

 Ask your web designer about SEO and content